harrisvben/arima_ddos_detection/README.md

-# Project 2: Evaluating Models for Anomaly Detection in DDoS Attacks
+# Case Study: Evaluating Models for Anomaly Detection in DDoS Attacks

 **DS 4002: Prototyping**

-**Group 2 - The Predictive Pioneers**

-**Members:** Christine Tsai (leader), Ben Harris, Vance Newsome

-## Project Overview
+## Case Study Overview
-This project compares the effectiveness of different time series modeling techniques in detecting anomalies in system log data that indicate potential DDOS attacks.

 ## Contents of the Repository
 - `README.md` - Overview of the project and instructions for replication.
 - `LICENSE.md` - Specifies the terms of use for this repository.
-- `SCRIPTS/` - Contains Python and R scripts for data cleaning and analysis.
+- `CODE/` - Contains Python and R scripts for data cleaning and analysis.
 - `DATA/` - Contains raw and cleaned datasets.
-- `OUTPUT/` - Contains tables and figures.

 ## Software and Platform
 ### Software Used